Cardio isn’t much fun.

 Pedaling in reverse is also great for improving your legs physique.
 Plus, the handles on the ellipticals enable you to work on both your lower and upper body, providing you with a solid full-body workout.

-Luckily, most cardio machines already have pre-built workout programs for engaging different muscles.
+Luckily, most cardio machines already have pre-built workout programs for engaging different upper body muscles.

 How Much Equipment Adjustability and Comfort Matter to You